zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency03.md

 The inconsistency in these different fields for the designated zone (*Got to Verify*) might result in operational inconsistencies.

+There are other test cases that provide consistency tests for other SOA fields.

 ### Inputs

 The domain name to be tested.